ayushshrivastava123/ComputerNetowrks/README.md

 the contents of HelloWorld.html.
 If you omit ":6789", the browser will assume port 80 and you will get the web page from the server only if your server is listening at port 80.
 Then try to get a file that is not present at the server.
 You should get a “404 Not Found” message

+The html file I have added here is HelloWorld.
+And the IP address was 10.0.0.171:portNumber.

+portNumber = 7000 that I used.

+So, open the browser and provide: 10.0.0.171/HelloWorld.html